elvircrn/vllm/docs/design/fused_moe_modular_kernel.md

 `FusedMoEPermuteExpertsUnpermute::apply`: Refer to `FusedMoEPermuteExpertsUnpermute` section above.

 ### FusedMoEModularKernel Initialization
-`FusedMoEMethodBase` class has 2 methods that are collectively responsible in creating the `FusedMoEModularKernel` object.
+`FusedMoEMethodBase` class has 3 methods that are collectively responsible in creating the `FusedMoEModularKernel` object.
 They are,

+* maybe_make_prepare_finalize,
 * select_gemm_impl, and
 * init_prepare_finalize

+#### maybe_make_prepare_finalize
+The `maybe_make_prepare_finalize` method is responsbile for constructing an instance of `FusedMoEPrepareAndFinalize` when appropriate based on the current all2all backend, e.g. when EP + DP is enabled.
+The base class method currently constructs all the `FusedMoEPrepareAndFinalize` objects for the EP+DP case.
+Derived classes can override this method to construct prepare/finalize objects for different scenarios, e.g. `ModelOptNvFp4FusedMoE` can construct a `FlashInferCutlassMoEPrepareAndFinalize` for the EP+TP case.
+Please refer to the implementations in,

+* `ModelOptNvFp4FusedMoE`

 #### select_gemm_impl
 The `select_gemm_impl` method is undefined in the base class.
 It is the responsibility of the derived class to implement a method that constructs a valid/appropriate `FusedMoEPermuteExpertsUnpermute` object.